 Location: 1171 Penn Avenue, Hollsopple PA 15935

 The Market at Delaware Valley College – Doylestown, PA

 Corn maze, pumpkin picking and wagon rides to the pumpkin patch.
 Moonlit wagon rides, flashlight maze and bonfires in the evenings.
-The fall fun pass is $7 for kids and $5 for adults.
 Select weekends feature special events like giant pumpkins and scarecrow making.

 Location: 2100 Lower State Rd., Doylestown, PA 1890

 Roba Family Farm – Dalton, PA – 5 Acres